 How long should it have taken?

 So, how long does it take to canoe 10 miles?
 The time it takes to canoe 10 miles is 3.5 hours.
-Because taking no breaks and paddling straight through on calm, still water, the average canoer can paddle around 2.6 knots or 3 mph.
-Of course wind and weather, physical condition of the canoer, and an individual canoe’s speed can increase or decrease that time.
+Because taking no breaks and canoeing straight through on calm, still water, the average canoeist can paddle around 2.6 knots or 3 mph.
+Of course weather, physical condition of the person, and a canoe’s speed can increase or decrease that time.

 Average Canoe Speed